GIU-GANs: Global Information Utilization for Generative Adversarial Networks: Global Information Utilization for Generative Adversarial Networks (GIU-GANs)

 where $W_1\in R^{\frac{C}{r}\times C},W_2\in R^{C\times \frac{C}{r}}$. $F_{GAP}(X)$ is global average pooling operation:

-$u_c$ are feature maps where input $X$ uses a convolution operation, $H$ and $W$ are spatial dimensions of feature maps, $s$ is the importance of each channel.
-Multiply the $s$ of each channel by itself: $\tilde X=s\cdot u_c,$ where $u\in R^{H\times W\times C}$ is a 2-dimension spatial kernel and $u_c$ represents the c-th channel.
+$u_c$ are feature maps where input $X$ uses a convolution operation, $H$ and $W$ are spatial dimensions of feature maps, and $s$ is the importance of each channel.
+Multiplying the $s$ of each channel by itself, we have the following: $\tilde X=s\cdot u_c,$, where $u\in R^{H\times W\times C}$ is a two-dimensional spatial kernel and $u_c$ represents the c-th channel.

 Then, the obtained $\tilde X$ is used to generate the involution kernel: